Yuliteg/Dragon-app/README.md

 # Getting Started with Create React App
 This project was bootstrapped with Create React App.

+## To start this project
+1) Download or clone the repository.
+2) Run npm install for installing all needed dependencies.
+3) Run npm start.

 # Available Scripts
 ### In the project directory, you can run: